Be in charge of your personal pension!

 This is how BrightPensioen works

-Your employer offers you a pension account with BrightPensioen Smart!
-Because that means you can save money for later in a tax-free, flexible, and sustainable way.
+Your employer offers you a pension account with BrightPensioen.
+Smart!
+Because that means you can save money for later in a tax-friendly, flexible, and sustainable way.

-Your accumulated money can be converted into an annuity at retirement age.
-Possibly earlier, in case you move to another country.
+The accumulated money in your account can eventually be converted into an annuity when you retire.
+Or possibly earlier, in case you move to another country.

 Image